See a Doctor Within 15 Minutes

 The basic ability to maintain an upright, proper posture can become painful and difficult when you’re struggling with UCS.

-Note: UCS is classified as a syndrome since this continuous forward head position is considered “abnormal” in comparison to a regular, upright posture.
+Note: UCS is classified as a syndrome since this continuous forward head position is considered “abnormal” compared to a regular, upright posture.

 What Causes Upper Cross Syndrome?

-Muscles work their best when they are at the optimal length, and tight or weak muscles can become inhibited or dysfunctional.
+Muscles work their best at optimal lengths, and tight or weak muscles can become inhibited or dysfunctional.
 This is known as a muscular imbalance.

 Several areas of your upper body can be affected by UCS, including: